Governance Best Practices

 Minimize Calls to Third-Party URLs

-Third-party services can be unreliable, or slow, and any performance problems they have will be transferred to the user.
-Where possible, avoid making these calls (for example, through nlapiRequestURL) and, if possible, use inline or global variables instead.
+Third-party services can be unreliable or slow, and any performance issues they have will affect your users.
+Whenever you can, avoid making these calls (like nlapiRequestURL) and use inline or global variables instead.

 Use Scheduled Scripts for High Volume I/O Tasks

-Because scheduled scripts have a much higher governance usage limit (10,000 units per script) than other scripts, they provide more resources to handle processing.
-Due to this higher usage limit, when possible, you should write your user event scripts and Suitelets so that the high-volume I/O calls are handled by a scheduled script.
+Scheduled scripts have a much higher governance usage limit (10,000 units per script) than other scripts, so they give you more resources for processing.
+Because of this higher limit, try to write your user event scripts and Suitelets so high-volume I/O calls are handled by a scheduled script.
 For more information about usage limits, see Script Type Usage Unit Limits.

 The caller script can call the scheduled script with nlapiScheduleScript.
 After the caller script makes the call, control immediately returns to that originating script, thereby improving the user experience by ensuring that users do not have to wait for the logic to finish executing.
 The invoked scheduled script is then placed in a queue and executed asynchronously.